Akshayy99/Water_Table_Depth_Prediction_Pytorch/README.md

 # Water-Table-Depth-Prediction-Pytorch

 ### Introduction
-This is a PyTorch implementation of my Hydrological Modeling course project at IIIT-Hyderabad *Developing a Long Short-Term Memory (LSTM) based Model for Predicting Water Table Depth in Agricultural Areas*.
+This is a PyTorch implementation of my Hydrological Modeling course project at IIIT-Hyderabad, i.e., *Developing a Long Short-Term Memory (LSTM) based Model for Predicting Water Table Depth in Agricultural Areas*.

 ### Requirements
 ```